orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 Not so sure about these points:
 - [ ] Rewrite rules, accidently hitting some "speed up?":: Hence time/inconsistency/motion/acceleration could be conceptualized as some unmatched pattern/relation (where unmatched is no link to some frame) looking for something to latch onto, and usually it's the next one in some directionality, other tumes the skipped a few in that directionality or something completely different - though abstractly if course this would be generalized as its own directionality so this differentiation only makes sense in relation to something else. - What happens if you apply this quantum mechanically/or multicomputationally?

-- [ ] Matching to any part of some dorectionality in the following sense.
-One upper smaller one (saw two things), one larger one say three things.
-The lower one corresponding to normal movement, the other to higher level movement of say Ctrl+Move, similar to word movement using the keyboard.
-Then the points as an abstract pattern being able to match to any part of the directionality, as long as they're in succession, as long as they're three.

 ---

 The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'. ; initial